saurabhp75/saurabhp75.github.io/_notes/javascript.md

 # JS internals

-- Everything in js happens in Execution context.
+- Everything in JS happens in `Execution context`.
 - `Global execution context`:
 - `Function execution context`:
 - Return statement: goto previous execution context and delete current execution context.
-- Variable environment/memory: it has key value pairs of variables and function.
+- Variable environment/memory: It has key value pairs of variables and function.
 - Thread of execution:
-- Js is synchronous single threaded Language.
+- JS is synchronous single threaded Language.
-- Lexical environment is created when execution context is created.
+- `Lexical environment` is created when execution context is created.
 - Lexical environment is the local memory plus lexical environment of the parent.
-- Scope chain: chain of lexical environment.
+- `Scope chain`: Chain of lexical environment.
-- Temporal dead zone: time between when let variable is hoisted and just prior to assignment.
+- `Temporal dead zone`: Time between when let variable is hoisted and just prior to assignment.
 - Shrinking temporal dead zone window: moving all initialisation and declaration to top.
 - let and const are also hoisted but differently from var declarations.
 - A const has to be initialised when it is declared, otherwise it's a syntax error.